jwlunsford/udacity_projects/movie_trailer_project/Readme.md

 ### Installation:
 No installation is required to view the webpage.
-Simply open the 'fresh_tomatoes.html' file in a webbrowser.
+Simply open the 'fresh_tomatoes.html' file in a web browser.
+Click on a movie poster to view the trailer.

 ### Running:
 Alternatively, if you would like to run the python code, you will need a local python installation, version 2.7 or later.
+The following steps explain how to run the code:
+1. Download the code from the Github repo at https://github.com/jwlunsford/udacity_projects
+2. Extract the contents of the zip file to a local directory
+3. From the local directory created in step 2, double click the "entertainment_center.py" file to open Python IDLE.
+4. Select the Run menu in Python IDLE and click "Run module" (shortcut - press F5 on the keyboard).
+5. A browser should open to the Movie Trailer Project webpage.